[Report] 20/9/20-22/2020 Current Situation in the Affected Areas

-On March 4, Futaba Town was lifted from the evacuation order preparation zone, the tracks of the JR Joban Line, and JR Futaba Station.
-The station building at JR Futaba Station (Oaza Nagatsukacho Nishi, Futaba-machi, Futaba-gun), like Ono Station, was so beautifully restored that one would think it was newly built.
+On March 4, Futaba Town, the JR Joban Line and JR Futaba Station were removed from the preparation zone, evacuation order.
+The main building at JR Futaba Station (Oaza Nagatsukacho Nishi, Futaba-machi, Futaba-gun), like Ono Station, was beautifully restored and also looked new.
 Many of the buildings around the station were left in the same condition as they were at the time of the earthquake, but there were no barricades like those around JR Ono Station.
-The radiation dose in front of the station was slightly lower than that at JR Ohno Station at 0.299 μSv.
+The radiation dose in front of the station was slightly lower than that at JR Ono Station at 0.299 μSv.
 The mechanical clock at Station Plaza Futaba, a community facility attached to the station building, remained stopped at the time of the earthquake.
 At the station’s bicycle parking lot, dusty and rusted bicycles were left behind, silently testifying to the state of the area at the time of the earthquake.

-The Fukushima Innovation Coast Initiative is a national project that aims to build a new industrial base in order to restore industries in the Hamadori region and other areas that were lost due to the Great East Japan Earthquake and nuclear disaster (from the organization’s website).
-On the first day of the opening, 1,051 people visited the museum (from the museum’s website), many of them from outside the prefecture.
-In the future, the Fukushima Prefecture Reconstruction Memorial Park is expected to be located in close proximity to the Lore Museum, but at this time there is no sign of it.
+Also, according to their website, the Fukushima Innovation Coast Initiative, a national project that aims to build a new industrial base in order to restore industries in the Hamadori region and other areas that were lost due to the Great East Japan Earthquake and nuclear disaster, many of them from outside the prefecture.
+In the future, the Fukushima Prefecture Reconstruction Memorial Park is expected to be located in close proximity to the Memorial Museum, but at this time there is no sign of construction.

-The seawall around the Lore Museum was under construction.
-In addition, near the Fukushima Daiichi Nuclear Power Plant, a number of interim storage facilities for storing decontaminated waste were being constructed, and a road was under construction to bring them in.
+The seawall around the Museum was under construction.
+In addition, near the Fukushima Daiichi Nuclear Power Plant, a number of temporary storage facilities for decontaminated waste and an access road were being constructed.

-In Namie Town, the evacuation order due to the nuclear accident was partially lifted in 2017, and rice cultivation had resumed in inland areas.
-Even in the coastal areas, which had been delayed, rice cultivation began in some rice paddies in 2020, and the first rice harvest after the disaster took place.
-This suggests that, with the exception of Tsushima Ward, which is in the difficult-to-return zone, there are signs of recovery, though gradually, during this tour.
+In Namie Town, the evacuation order due to the nuclear accident was partially lifted in 2017, and rice cultivation resumed inland.
+Although delayed, in the coastal areas, rice cultivation began in some rice paddies in 2020, after which the first harvest since the disaster, took place.
+This suggests that during this tour, with the exception of Tsushima Ward, which is in the difficult-to-return zone, there are signs of recovery.

 The seawalls around Murakami and Tsukahara in Odaka-ku, Minamisoma were almost completed.
-The few remaining foundations of houses along the coast had been removed, and pine saplings had been planted at the site of the disaster.
+The few remaining remnants of house foundations, along the coast, had been removed, and pine saplings were planted at the site of the disaster.
 Houses that collapsed due to the tsunami remained demolished, and there were no signs of reconstruction at this time.
-In the hilly areas of the city, houses that survived the tsunami were seen to have been returned to their original occupants.
+In the hilly areas of the city, houses that survived the tsunami were evidently returned to their original occupants.

 Matsukawaura, Soma City

-Matsukawaura, Soma City, had recovered considerably by the time of the fourth tour in 2016, but furthermore, the Matsukawaura Bridge and the road circling Lagoon Sekiko had been restored, and the landscape had recovered as a natural park.
-There were scenes of everyday life unimaginable in the years after the earthquake, such as parents and children leisurely fishing at the fishing port.
+Matsukawaura, Soma City, had recovered considerably by the time of the fourth tour in 2016.
+Furthermore, the Matsukawaura Bridge and the road circling Sekiko Lagoon had been restored, and the landscape had recovered as a natural park.
+There were scenes of everyday life unimaginable in the years after the earthquake, such as parents and children leisurely fishing at the port.

 2．2.
 Miyagi Prefecture

-The former JR Yamashita Station site had been completely cleared of the restrooms and the few remaining platforms that could be seen during the March 2020 tour six months earlier.
+Since the March 2020 tour, six months earlier, the restrooms and few remaining platforms had been completely cleared at the former JR Yamashita Station site.
 Hashimoto Shoten in front of the old station is still in business, and for the first time in several years, we were able to talk with the owner, Mr. Hashimoto.
-Due to the expansion of the road (east-west) connecting the new station inland to the old station, Hashimoto Shoten will be evicted next year and relocated across the street next to the old station.
+Due to the expansion of the road (east-west) connecting the new station inland to the old station, Hashimoto Shoten will be closed next year and relocated across the street next to the old station.

-The surrounding area is under construction, and according to Mr. Hashimoto, the town of Yamamoto has purchased the site of the old railroad line from JR and is constructing a town road (north-south road).
+The surrounding area is under construction, and according to Mr. Hashimoto, the town of Yamamoto has purchased the site of the old railway line from JR and is constructing a town road (north-south).
 The site of the former JR Yamashita Station will be at the intersection with the east-west road.

-The coastal area from the former JR Yamashita Station site has many vacant lots and uninhabited houses, as most of the surviving residents have relocated inland.
-There were many houses that had been repaired but were uninhabitable.
-Further to the sea, a “raised prefectural road” (two-lane road) was under construction with a 5-meter embankment for tide protection.
-In the coastal area further from the raised prefectural road, new construction permits are not granted, but remodeling is possible and people can continue to live there, although they are not prohibited from living there.
-On the seaward side of the raised prefectural road, Fumonji Temple of the Soto sect has been reconstructed in a spacious area where an elderly man came to lay flowers at the cemetery.
-Near the seawall, there is an evacuation hill (9 meters above sea level) made of fill, which was built in preparation for tsunami disaster.
+The coastal area from the former JR Yamashita Station site has many vacant lots and uninhabited houses as most of the surviving residents have relocated inland.
+There were many houses that had been repaired but were vacant.
+Near the sea, a “raised prefectural road” (two-lanes) was under construction with a 5-meter embankment for tide protection.
+In the coastal area further from this road, new construction permits are not granted, but remodeling is possible and people can continue to live there.
+On the seaward side of the road, Fumonji Temple of the Soto sect has been reconstructed in a spacious area where an elderly man came to lay flowers at the cemetery.
+Near the seawall, there is an evacuation hill (9 meters above sea level) made of fill, which was built in preparation for any future tsunamis.

-In 2014, 19 households in the Sasano area (southeast of the former Yamashita Station) who had repaired their houses on the seaward side of the raised prefectural road requested a change in the plan, claiming that the road would be dangerous in the event of a large tsunami.
-It took a long time to resolve the issue, but after discussions among the prefecture, town, and residents, the residents agreed in August 2017 to a proposal that does not change the route but build a new embankment (5 meters) with fill on the seaward side and lower part of the raised road.
+In 2014, (19) households in the Sasano area (southeast of the former Yamashita Station) who had repaired their houses on the seaward side of the raised prefectural road requested a change in the plan, claiming that the road would be dangerous in the event of a large tsunami.
+It took a long time to resolve the issue, but after discussions among the prefecture, town, and residents, the residents agreed in August 2017 to a proposal that does not change the route but will build an additional embankment of 5 meters on the seaward side and lower part of the raised road.
 It should be noted that there were some who questioned whether a raised prefectural road was necessary in the first place.

-Southeast of JR Sakamoto Station, the Nakahama Elementary School (22-2, Aza Kune, Sakamoto, Yamamoto Town), a relic of the earthquake, was scheduled to open on September 26.
-Unfortunately, we could not enter the building, but the school building is well-preserved, and even from the outside it is impressive enough as a relic of the earthquake.
-According to the information board, when the school building was constructed in 1989, the entire site was raised by about 2 meters in response to the wishes of local residents, which saved the lives of 90 people who evacuated to the roof in the nick of time.
+Southeast of JR Sakamoto Station, the Nakahama Elementary School (22-2, Aza Kune, Sakamoto, Yamamoto Town), a relic of the earthquake, was scheduled to re-open on September 26.
+Unfortunately, we could not enter the building, but the school was well-preserved, and even from the outside it is impressive enough as a reminder of the earthquake.
+According to the information board, when the school building was constructed in 1989, the entire site was raised by about 2 meters in response to the wishes of local residents.
+This alteration saved the lives of 90 people who evacuated to the roof in the nick of time.
 It seems that Yamamoto Town should be proud of its earthquake legacy for future generations.